-- Norway ranks as number nine in Doingbusiness.org assessment of the world.
-In terms of starting a business Norways ranks as number 25. - Norwegian authorities have published a general guide to opening a business in Norway.
-The guide can be found in a handbook (issued by the Government), which includes information about tax and national insurance, business accounting and financial reporting https://www.altinn.no/starte-og-drive/ in both Norwegian and English language.
+Norway ranks as number nine in Doingbusiness.org assessment of the world.
+In terms of starting a business Norways ranks as number 25.

+Norwegian authorities have published a general guide to opening a business in Norway.
+The guide can be found in a handbook (issued by the Government), which includes information about tax and national insurance, business accounting and financial reporting3 in both Norwegian and English languages.

 Analysis of Norwegian economy.
-Assessment and recommendations from OECD12
+Assessment and recommendations from OECD4

-- Improve framework conditions for business activity - Address innovation and technology issues, including through: promotion of entrepreneurial skills and STEM skills (science, technology, engineering and maths) - Encouraging Technology Transfer Offices in universities stronger evaluations of business-support programmes (notably innovation and R&D schemes - Moving towards green growth.
+- Improve framework conditions for business activity. - Address innovation and technology issues, including through: promotion of entrepreneurial skills and STEM skills (science, technology, engineering and maths). - Encouraging Technology Transfer Offices in universities, stronger evaluations of business-support programmes (notably innovation and R&D schemes). - Moving towards green growth.
 Under current policies, programmed measures for reducing domestic non-ETS emissions will need to be combined with non-ETS reductions purchased from EU countries for goals to be met. - Public procurement is also receiving welcome policy attention.
 Procurement is a complex area.
-There are an estimated 3 000 contracting agencies and departments in national and sub-national government.
+There are an estimated 3 000 contracting agencies and departments in national and subnational government.
 Furthermore, procurement is increasingly an instrument in structural policy objectives, for instance regarding social inclusion, green growth and support for small-and-medium enterprises (SMEs).